joelanders/OII-schema/security-privacy-schema.md

  We [reviewed the literature](https://meta.openintegrity.org/store/schema/blob/master/modeling.md#software-security-privacy-ontologies) on security and privacy ontologies for requirements, modeling and other purposes.
 Are currently at the system boundary or out of scope: description of threats, attacks methods, impact, organisational aspects of risk management, endpoint security.

  From there we've identified key papers which provide relevant concepts.
 Specifically:
+  - [ONTOSEC]: A. Herzog, N. Shahmehri, C. Duma, An Ontology of Information Security, International Journal of Information Security and Privacy, 1(4):1-23, 2007.
   - [ONTOPRIV] : Gharib, Mohamad, Paolo Giorgini, and John Mylopoulos.
 "Ontologies for Privacy Requirements Engineering: A Systematic Literature Review." arXiv preprint arXiv:1611.10097 (2016).
   - [SOKSECUREMESSAGING] : Unger, Nik, et al. "SoK: Secure Messaging."
 2015 IEEE Symposium on Security and Privacy.
 IEEE, 2015.
   - [ONTOMOBILE] : Beji, Sofien, and Nabil El Kadhi.
 "Security ontology proposal for mobile applications."
 2009 Tenth International Conference on Mobile Data Management: Systems, Services and Middleware.
 IEEE, 2009.